-George Daniel Payne (1845 – 1927) established a tea and coffee merchants in 1896.
+Payne established George Payne & Co, tea and coffee blenders, from 1896.
 The factory was at Queen Elizabeth Street, Tower Bridge, Bermondsey.
-James Finlay & Co, a Scottish tea merchant, held a 30 percent stake in George Payne & Co.
+James Finlay & Co, a Scottish tea merchant, held a 30 percent stake in the venture.

 A new confectionery factory was opened at Croydon Road, Beddington in 1919.
+Built across one storey on a 55-acre site, it produced cocoa, chocolate and confectionery.
 It prospered by concentrating on a limited number of product lines.

 George Payne & Co employed 500 people by the late 1930s.

-The Tower Bridge site was closed in 1990 and tea processing was relocated to a new site near Doncaster, Yorkshire.
+The Tower Bridge site was closed in 1990 and tea processing was relocated to a new site at Elmsall, near Pontefract in Yorkshire.

-In 1996 Just Brazils was a top ten boxed chocolate, and Poppets was the eighth highest selling children’s confectionery.
+Just Brazils was a top ten boxed chocolate by 1996, and Poppets was the eighth highest selling children’s confectionery.

-The Beddington factory was closed in 2001, with the loss of 157 jobs.
-The site was outdated, with limited potential for growth, and production was relocated to Leicester.
+The Beddington factory had become outdated, and offered limited potential for expansion.
+It was closed with the loss of 157 jobs in 2002, and production was relocated to Leicester.

 Northern Foods sold its confectionery arm, including Fox’s glacier mints as well as Payne’s, to Big Bear for £9.4 million in 2003.